eraofchaos/eraofchaos.github.io/artifacts/Shroud of Eden.md

 ---
 title: "Artifacts - Apple of Eden - Shroud of Eden"
 permalink: /artifacts/Shroud of Eden/
-excerpt: "Apple of Eden - Shroud of Eden.
+excerpt: "Era of Chaos  Apple of Eden - Shroud of Eden.
 The legendary holy Shroud of Eden.
 There is no way to verify it's authenticity."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Shroud of Eden.md"